NKadish/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs just like bit.ly!
 A user can log in and create a list of short URLs that they can share wherever they'd like!

 ## Final Product